beporter/screfeed/README.md

 For the time being, this is mine: **All rights are reserved.**

-Granted, it's public on Github so I can't really expect to enforce that and nor would I try, but using Github is for my own convenience only and not implicit permission to copy or use any of this.
+Granted, it's public on Github so I can't really expect to enforce that and nor would I try, but using Github is for my own convenience.

 ### TODO